Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Methods

-The SR model and CVAE were optimized using Adam \cite{Kingma+2015ICLR} with a learning rate of $1 \times 10^{-4}$ for the SR model and $5 \times 10^{-4}$ for the CVAE.
-Each training was terminated by early stopping with a patience parameter of 60 epochs.
-The mini-batch size was fixed to $128$ for the SR model and CVAE.
-The parameters in the ELBO (Equation \ref{eq:elbo-vae}) were set to $r = 6.3 \times 10^{-4}$ and $b = 1.0 \times 10^{-2}$, which were determined through a grid search.
-This adjustment of $r$ and $b$ balances the reconstruction error and KL divergence.
-Without this balance, the performance of the CVAE deteriorated.
-This phenomenon is frequently observed in VAE applications \cite<e.g.,>{Higgins+2017ICLR, Alemi+2018PMLR}.
-Although the loss balancing can be optimized together in the training \cite<e.g.,>{AspertiTrentin2020IEEE}, such advanced techniques were not employed in this study for simplicity.
+The SR model was trained, followed by training the CVAE.
+For both trainings, the Adam optimizer\cite{Kingma+2015ICLR} was used with a learning rate of $1 \times 10^{-4}$ and a mini-batch size of 128.
+Each training was terminated using early stopping with a patience parameter of 50 epochs.
+During the CVAE training, we fixed all parameters in the SR model.
+Note that VAEs typically show stable training and inference characteristics\cite{Kingma+2014ICLR} and we confirmed this behavior in our experiments (not shown).
+The loss functions of the SR model and the CVAEs are $l_{\text{SR}}$ in Eq. (\ref{eq:loss-sr}) and $l_{\text{SRDA}}$ in Eq. (\ref{eq:elbo-srda}), respectively.
+The parameters in $l_{\text{SRDA}}$ were set to $r = 1.2 \times 10^{-5}$ and $b = 1.0 \times 10^{-3}$.
+The value of $r$ was determined by the variance of the measurement errors, while $b$ was determined through grid search to balance the reconstruction error and the KL divergence in the ELBO.
+Without this balancing, the performance of the CVAE would deteriorate.
+This phenomenon frequently occurs in VAEs,\cite{Higgins+2017ICLR, Alemi+2018PMLR} and the loss balancing can be optimized during training.\cite{AspertiTrentin2020IEEE} For simplicity, however, this advanced technique was not employed in our study.

-The sequential SRDA was tested using the method in Section \ref{subsec:sequential-SRDA} (Figure \ref{fig:inference-tranining-method}a).
-The assimilation interval was set to $\Delta T = 1$, consistent with the training phase; the LR fluid model was initialized at $t = 4$ by applying the low-pass filter to the HR vorticity; and the SRDA was then conducted until $t = 24$.
-To evaluate the test metrics described below, 500 HR fluid simulations were conducted to generate the ground truth.
-The observation data used in the SRDA were derived from these HR data, as in Section \ref{subsec:fluid-simulation}